opxcore/log-manager/README.md

 keyed by name.
 Required parameter of each logger is a `'driver'` containing class name of logger to be used with corresponding name.

-Loggers will be resolved by [container](https://github.com/opxcore/container) assigned to log manager on demand and instanced for future use.
+Loggers will be resolved by [container](https://github.com/opxcore/container) on demand and instanced for future use.
 All parameters except `'driver'` will be passed to logger constructor as parameters.

 To get a log driver call method
 ```php